 Earth Science encourages students to develop an appreciation for the powers and systems of nature and their impact on the human population.
-This section of Earth Science examines the development of the theory of plate tectonic s leading to the formation of volcanoes and earthquakes, and the resulting rock cycle.
-Astronomy is featured and focuses on the formation of the universe, galaxies, the solar system, star evolution, and space exploration.
+This section of Earth Science examines the development of the theory of plate tectonic s leading to the formation of volcanoes and earthquakes, and the resulting rock cycle, the formation of the universe, star life cycle, galaxies, the solar system, and the sun, earth, moon system.

-Prerequisites: Successful completion of Biology and either Physical Science OR Chemistry
+Open to Grades: 11, 12 Prerequisites: Successful completion of Biology and either Physical Science OR Chemistry